Paul Mauriat: Recordings

 Relative to his peers, Paul Mauriat has one of the largest recording catalogues, featuring more than 1,000 titles just from his PolyGram era (1965–1993).
 Both Mauriat's single recording "Love is Blue" (1967) and the album Blooming Hits each sold over one million copies.
 The single was awarded a gold disc by the Recording Industry Association of America in March 1968.

 In 1965, Mauriat established Le Grand Orchestre de Paul Mauriat, and released hundreds of recordings and compilations through the Philips label for the next 28 years.
 In 1994, he signed with Japanese record company Pony Canyon, where he re-recorded some of his greatest hits and wrote new compositions.
 Mauriat recorded many of these albums in both Paris and London, utilising several English classical musicians in these recordings.

 Recognition

 He was awarded the Grand Prix (Grand Prize) from the French recording industry, a MIDEM trophy, and in 1997 won the prestigious distinction of Commandeur des Arts et des Lettres from the French Ministry of Culture.
 He has sold 6 million records in Japan.

 In 2002, Serge Elhaïk published an authorised biography, Paul Mauriat: une vie en bleu.

-A line of saxophones and trumpets are named for Paul Mauriat, under the brand P. Mauriat, reflecting his popularity in their place of origin, Taiwan.
+A line of saxophones and trumpets manufactured in Taiwan are named for Paul Mauriat under the brand P. Mauriat.